 - Wine – $18.45

 - Monster Shots 3.4 oz (100.6 mL) – $18.45

 - Malibu Rum

 - Captain Morgan

-Important Note: Be sure to stop at the ATM before you go because this restaurant is cash only.
+Important Note: Be sure to stop at the ATM before you visit because this cafe is cash only.

-In case you’re wondering if the Heart Attack Grill is the real deal when it comes to the over-the-top calorie counts, this certificate (image above) from Guinness World Records is proudly displayed in the restaurant.
-It shows that the Quadruple Bypass burger is a whopping 9,982 calories and weighs over 3lbs!
+In case you’re wondering if the HA Grill is the real deal when it comes to the over-the-top calorie counts, this certificate (image above) from Guinness World Records is proudly displayed on the wall.
+It shows that the Quadruple Bypass is a whopping 9,982 calories and weighs over 3 lbs!

 Just reading the calorie count on the certificate above is enough to give you heart palpitations.

 RELATED: 9 Best Cheap Eats in Downtown Vegas